-If you need repairs doing to your home, there is help available to you whether you are a home owner, council tenant or private tenant.
-You can use the links below to jump the content that is most helpful to you.
+If you need repairs doing to your home, help is available to you whether you are a home owner, council tenant or private tenant.

 You can use these websites to find a registered and competent tradespeople, electricians or gas engineers in your area.

-- Local Heroes – a new website directory backed by British Gas.
+- Local Heroes a website directory backed by British Gas.
 They offer local tradesmen such as plumbers, and heating engineers but are trying to build their directory to include tilers and decorators.

 Repairs Centre – Newcastle City Council can organise and carry out repairs to your home.
 Most repairs will be carried out within five working days but may take longer if specialist parts are needed.

 Many council tenants believe that the council automatically insures their furniture, belongings and decorations against fire, theft, vandalism or water damage – this is not the case.
 Tenants are advised to take out household contents insurance either through a scheme arranged by Newcastle City Council or by making their own private arrangements.

 Speak to your landlord if you need help to repair or maintain your home.
 Local housing associations include:

 - Johnnie Johnson Housing

 Byker Community Trust carry out repairs for their tenants.
 You can report repairs online, email, in person or by phone.
 They are responsible for most repairs to your home.
 Some repairs are the tenants own responsibility.
 For example, if you lose your keys need new door locks, you will be charged for this work.
 They will tell you if you have to pay for your repair.

 If you need repairs doing to your rented home, your landlord is usually responsible for carrying out and paying for most general repairs and maintenance.
 You should check your tenancy agreement in case you are responsible for some repairs.